Aceable Agent Logo

 For example, agents specializing in working with Veterans may have noticed that fewer sellers are willing to accept offers backed by VA loans.
 So these agents may be expanding their clients base to other buyers who may be more likely to get an offer accepted.

-So many buyers agents are working with more sellers.
-Listings typically require less of an agent’s time and resources, making them more cost-effective than working solely with buyers.
+So many buyers' agents are working with more sellers.
+Listings typically require less of an agent's time and resources, making them more cost-effective than working solely with buyers.

-Price point is another common niche that agents chose to expand to meet the changing market in 2021.
+Price point is another common niche that agents chose to expand to meet the changing market.
 69% of agents surveyed report expanding the price points of homes they targeted.
 Increasing the target price point allows agents to keep up with the inflated home values, while also allowing them to earn the same commission income on fewer transactions.
 On the other hand, decreasing the target price point opens agents up to the flood of first-time homebuyers that are getting on the property ladder at start-home prices.
 Either price point strategy can be effective, depending on your personal preferences and your local market.

 One example of changing markets is making the switch from residential real estate to commercial.
 And more of our survey sample chose this route for adapting to the current housing market conditions than any other route.
 63% of agents surveyed report expanding or moving from residential into commercial real estate as a result of the market change.